How do I import and export assessments?

 2. Select the radio button indicating they type of file you are importing.
 (Tests & Quizzes supports files saved in QTI format.)

 3. Click the Import button.

 The export will create a new file on your system, suitable for saving for further use or porting to another IMS-compliant system.

 Click Export for the assessment you want to export.

 Use the drop-down menu next to the assessment title.
 Click Export.

 Note: Only draft versions of quizzes will have the export option.

 1. Select the export type.
 Your choice will depend not only on whether you wish to capture links and attachments, but also on the import capabilities of the intended destination.

 Save (download) the file to your own system.

-The exact prompts and steps will depend on your browser.
+The exact prompts and steps will depend on your browser, but you may be prompted for the action to take.
 The resulting file can be stored for later import.